 Cybercrime specialists, also known as computer security specialists, are experts in using computer and digital forensics to help fight cybercrime.
-Depending on the position, educational requirements these positions vary from a high school diploma to a bachelor's degree.
+Depending on the position, educational requirements for these positions vary from a high school diploma to a bachelor's degree.
 Computer skills are also needed, and training is sometimes required.

 |Required Education||High school diploma, associate's or bachelor's degree|